Counseling Center News

 The college experience can be both exciting and challenging as you move away from home and become acquainted with new ideas as well as new people.
 At some point during your college years, you might experience stress, depression, anxiety, or other issues as you cope with academic and financial pressures.
 Conflicts with family, friends, and professors can also make your time at college overwhelming and difficult to manage.
 The Counseling Center is available to all GCU students to support you with any challenges you might face during your time at GCU.

-Accredited by the International Association of Counseling Services, the GCU Counseling Center provides individually tailored services to address the following topics:
+Accredited by the International Association of Counseling Services, the GCU Counseling Center provides free individually tailored services to address the following topics:

 - Personal development

 - Self-identity as it relates to gender, sexual orientation, race, religion, age etc.

 - Stress management